alchemydc/musemeter/memory-bank/activeContext.md

 - Created progress.md to track the project's status and known issues.

 ## Next Steps
+- Retrieve and display the name, date, time, and venue for all events from the Ticketmaster API for a given city and radius.
 - Validate the data coverage of the Ticketmaster API in the target geographic areas.
 - Validate the event types provided by the Ticketmaster API.
 - Validate the data accuracy of the Ticketmaster API.
 - Validate the API usage and pricing of the Ticketmaster API.
+- Investigate whether the radius parameter to the Ticketmaster API is being honored.
+- Handle 429 rate limit errors from the Ticketmaster API.
 - Determine the best way to integrate with Spotify for user preferences.
 - Select a suitable UI framework for the web and mobile app.